Emtriva Side Effects

 Applies to emtricitabine: oral capsule, oral solution

-Along with its needed effects, emtricitabine (the active ingredient contained in Emtriva) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by emtricitabine (the active ingredient contained in Emtriva).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking emtricitabine:More common
+You should check with your doctor immediately if any of these side effects occur when taking emtricitabine:More common

 - Burning, crawling, itching, numbness, prickling, "pins and needles”, or tingling feelings